ibm-cloud-docs/vpc/dns-svcs-about.md

 Resource records and zones that are configured through {{site.data.keyword.dns_short}} are:

 * Separated from the wider, public DNS, and their publicly accessible records.
-* Hidden from machines outside of and not part of the {{site.data.keyword.cloud_notm}} private network.
+* Hidden from machines outside of and not part of the {{site.data.keyword.cloud_notm}} Private network.
-* Accessible only from machines that you authorize on the {{site.data.keyword.cloud_notm}} private network.
+* Accessible only from machines that you authorize on the {{site.data.keyword.cloud_notm}} Private network.
 * Resolvable only through the resolvers provided by the service.

 ## Before you begin